 Be warned that DVD videos like 30 Day Shred and Ripped in 30 will kick your butt if you are out of shape.
 Even the advanced crowd may find level 2 in 30 Day Shred a challenge.

 Video games are a blast but the traditional kind locks us into sloth-like behavior.

 Nintendo’s Wii aimed to change all that with motion controls.
 PS3 and Xbox 360 followed suit with Kinect and Move.
 And currently, Nintendo Switch and VR headsets offer games that increase your fitness level while providing entertainment.

 Ring Fit Adventure brings fitness to the domain of adventure games.
 It gets you out of the gym environment and puts you in a fantastical fantasy world.
 If the thought of defeating minions with overhead shoulder presses excites you. this is your game.

 Wii Fit Plus comes with a balance board and as the name implies it is more concerned with balance and stretching games and not so much with breaking a sweat.
 The balance board doubles as a smart scale so you can track your weight loss with Wii Fit and other workout programs.

 EA Sports Active addressed the need for a game with an emphasis on Western-style fitness.
 It delivers a fairly intense cardio workout that nicely changes up routines according to a dynamic program created by a top personal trainer.
 It you can track down a complete copy, everything you need is in the box.

 Variety is the name of the game in workout systems today.
 This is what maximizes muscle confusion so you get the biggest possible gains for the work you put in.

 If you already have a few workout DVDs lying around you may want to build upon that and create your own system.
-Granted it won’t be quite as efficient as the pre-made systems but the goal here is to go for what inspires you and what interests you the most.
+Granted it might not be quite as streamlined as the pre-made systems but the goal here is to go with what inspires you.